poronburman/Housing-Prices/README.md

 # [Project 1: Cell Hashing to Demultiplex Cells at the Single Cell Resolution](https://github.com/poronburman/Cell-Hashing-to-Demultiplex-Cells-at-the-Single-Cell-Resolution)

-# Cell Hashing to Demultiplex Cells at the Single Cell Resolution

 In this project, I've reanalyzed the data generated from the published paper https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1603-1.

 The published paper is saved in the 'Paper' folder.